davidjurgens/citation-function/README.md

 ## Citing
 ```
   @article{jurgens2018citation,
-           title={Citation Classification for Behavioral Analysis of a Scientific Field},
+           title={Measuring the Evolution of a Scientific Field through Citation Frames},
            author={Jurgens, David and Kumar, Srijan and  Hoover,Raine  and McFarland, Dan and Jurafsky, Dan },
            journal={Transactions of the Association of Computational Linguistics},
            year={2018}